 CADchat lets teams open, explore, and comment on native 3D CAD files together during live sessions.

-There is no need for screen sharing or file conversions.
-Everyone can mark up the model and talk through changes in the same meeting.
+There is no need for screen-sharing apps or file conversions.
+Everyone can mark up the model and talk through changes in the same meeting, preventing costly rework before production begins.

-You can also get manufacturability feedback on the spot.
-Engineers, suppliers, and machinists can point out issues and suggest fixes without waiting days for follow-up.
+You can also get manufacturability and supply feedback on the spot.
+Engineers, suppliers, and machinists can point out issues and suggest fixes without waiting days for follow-up actions.

 Asynchronous Reviews That Keep Work Moving